wwarthen/RomWBW/Source/Doc/UserGuide.md

 create a disk with your modern computer that is a dedicated FAT filesystem disk.
-You can use your modern computer to format the disk (floppy, CF Card, SD Card, etc.), then insert the disk in your RomWBW computer and access if using `FAT` based on its RomWBW unit number.
+You can use your modern computer to format the disk (floppy, CF Card, SD Card, etc.), then insert the disk in your RomWBW computer and access it using `FAT` based on its RomWBW unit number.

+**WARNING**: Microsoft Windows will sometimes suggest reformatting partitions that it does not recognize.
+If you are prompted to format a partition of your SD/CF Card when inserting the card into a Windows computer, you probably want to select Cancel.

 ## FAT Application Usage

 Complete instructions for the `FAT` application are found in $doc_apps$.